ethanthoma/ocaml-webserver/blogs/how_not_to_build_a_website.md

 ### This Has to Be Better Than Bash

-This was getting complicated.
-Obviously.
+This was getting complicated, obviously.
 I had three custom Bash scripts doing way too much.
 Around this time I was switching away from Windows and JetBrains IDEs and diving head first into the Linux and Neovim world.
-I had a new
-philosophy: use the right tool/language for the right job.
-Now, I can write a whole blog post on this alone, but I digress.
-Instead, I will just say that there is also the philosophy of keeping it simple.
-This important because this is where I went further down the rabbit whole: a build system.
+I had a new philosophy now: use the right tool/language for the right job.
+On this alone, I can write a whole blog post, but instead, I will just say that there is also the key idea of keeping things simple.
+This I found out out the hard way as I went further down the rabbit hole: a build system.

 As I was getting used to the [Nixos](https://nixos.org/) lifestyle, I watched a short presentation on using [Bazel](https://bazel.build/) and Nix flakes.
 Adopting Bazel was not an easy task.
 I spent about a month learning and configuring Bazel.
 It was complex.
-But, eventually I got it to re-produce the same building as my Bash script did.
+But, eventually I got it to re-produce the what my Bash scripts did.
 My thoughts on Bazel?
 You probably don't need it.
 It's clunky and complex.
 And, as I was already in the Nix flakes world, there were probably much, much easier ways for me to get reproducable and [hermetic builds](https://bazel.build/basics/hermeticity) than Bazel.